-While the robot is still in the research and development phase, the first-generation robot products are ready for mass production, a spokesperson told FutureofSex.net.
+While the sexual component of the robot is still in the research and development phase, the non-sexual first-generation robot products are ready for mass production, a spokesperson told FutureofSex.net.

-At this stage, there is no sexual function, and the robot is designed for lectures, welcoming, and etiquette.
-They could be used in the workplace at a hotel front desk, be a shopping guide, or commenter.
+At this stage, the robot is designed for lectures, welcoming, and etiquette.
+It can be used at a hotel front desk, or as a shopping guide or commenter.

 The final price is not certain, but the company expects it to cost between $36,000 and $80,000.

-The sexual features will be programmed into the second-generation model, but “is far from ready” due to shipping, maintenance, and mechanical challenges.
+The sexual features will be programmed into the second-generation model that “is far from ready” due to shipping, maintenance, and mechanical challenges.

 The second version will incorporate artificial intelligence and will cost more, but Doll Sweet does not know when it will be ready for sale.
 It has a movable shoulder, rotatable neck, and can be controlled by voice in Chinese.

 A company representative said the voice control system is already complete and that the head can talk in a fashion similar to Siri in your smartphone.
 For example, it can answer questions by searching a built-in database or the Internet.
 It can also work with a home automation system.

 The company has described the project as a gigantic undertaking requiring an enormous amount of resources.
-It has started working on full-body sex robot but does not know when it will be finished.
+It has started working on a full-body AI sex robot but does not know when it will be finished.

 DS Doll is also working on another project it calls Clone Dolls, which uses 3D scanning technology to get specific body details of famous models and actors.

-With permission, stars and regular unfamous folks alike could create and even sell silicone dolls made in their likeness.
+With permission, stars and regular folks alike could create and even sell silicone dolls made in their likeness.

 MISSDOLL – Oral sex robot

 MISSDOLL is a Chinese love doll company that began in 2018.
 It sells various types of synthetic companions and is currently developing a voice-controlled oral sex robot.